Short Papers — Section 7 of 10.

 Now we hasten on to unfold our special theme.
 We want the reader to see in the light of Holy Scripture how the Second Adam imparts life to His members.

 By the victory in the wilderness, the strong man was “bound,” not “destroyed.”
 Hence, we find that, at the close, he is allowed once more to try his hand.
 Having “departed for a season,” he returned again in another character, as the one who had the power of death by which to terrify the soul of man.
 Tremendous thought!
 This power was brought to bear in all its terrible intensity on the spirit of Christ in the garden of Gethsemane.
 We cannot possibly contemplate the scene in that garden and not feel that the spirit of our blessed Lord was passing through something which He had never experienced before.
 It is evident that Satan was permitted to come before Him in a very special manner and to put forth special power in order, if possible, to deter Him.
-Thus He says in John 16: 30, “The prince of this world cometh, and hath nothing in Me.”
-So also in Luke 22: 53, we find Him saying to the chief priests and captains of the temple, “Be ye come out as against a thief with swords and staves?
+Thus He says in John 16:30, “The prince of this world comes, and has nothing in Me.”
+So also in Luke 22:53, we find Him saying to the chief priests and captains of the temple, “Be ye come out as against a thief with swords and staves?
 When I was daily with you in the temple, ye stretched forth no hands against Me, but this is your hour and the power of darkness.

 Evidently the period from the last supper to the cross was marked by features quite distinct from every previous stage of the marvelous history of our Lord.
 “This is your hour.”
 And further, “The power of darkness.”
 The prince of this world came against the Second Man, armed with all the power with which the first man's sin had invested him.
 He brought to bear upon the Lord's spirit all the power and all the terrors of death as the just judgment of God.
 Jesus met all this in its utmost force and in all its awful intensity.
-Hence, we hear such words as these, “My soul is exceeding sorrowful, even unto death.”
+Hence, we hear such words as these, “My soul is exceeding sorrowful, even to death.”
 And again we read that, “Being in an agony He prayed more earnestly; and His sweat was as it were great drops of blood falling down to the ground.”

 In a word, then, the One who undertook to redeem His people, to give eternal life to His members, to accomplish the will and counsels of God, had to meet all the consequences of man's condition.
 There was no escaping them.
 He passed through them all, but He passed through them alone, for who but Himself could have done it?
 He, the true Ark, had to go over alone into the dark and dreadful river of death to make a way for His people to pass over on dry land.
 He was alone in the horrible pit and the miry clay, that we might be with Him on the rock.
 He earned the new song alone, that He might sing it in the midst of the Church.